The Cyclades · Milos

 North coast

-The easy intro beach.
-20-minute drive, sheltered bay, water shoes on.
+The easy intro beach, a 20-minute drive to a sheltered bay.
+Water shoes on.

 20-min driveWater shoes